geomagpy/magpy/README.md

         data = data.func2stream(func, keys=['x','y','z'],mode='values')

-#### 5.9.6 Saving and reading functions separaetly
+#### 5.9.6 Saving and reading functions separately

 It is possible to save the functional parameters (NOT the functions) to a file and reload them for later usage.
-Please note that you will need to apply the desired fit/interpolation/basseline adoption again based on these parameters to obtain a function object.
+Please note that you will need to apply the desired fit/interpolation/baseline adoption again based on these parameters to obtain a function object.
 The parameters will be stored within a json dictionary.

         func_to_file(func, "/tmp/savedparameter.json")